scale-it/algo-builder/examples/dao/README.md

 <img src="./docs/DAO-Flow.svg" height="600" width="500" title="DAO flow" />

-## Setup Sigma Dao

-Setup the sigma_daos table.
-Indexer should be running before executing below script.

-Create a sigma dao user, if not already created:

-    make create-sigma-dao-user

-Setup sigma dao, indexer should be running before executing this script:

-    make setup-sigma-dao

-Run below script to delete the sigma dao user, sigma dao user should be present:

-    make drop-sigma-dao-user

 ## Spec document

 Please read the Algo Builder DAO [specification](https://paper.dropbox.com/doc/Algo-Builder-DAO--BRlh~FwufNzIzk4wNUuAjLTuAg-ncLdytuFa7EJrRerIASSl) for more details about each use case.